jkeefe/workshops/module-twitter-bot/README.md

         - Go back to https://apps.twitter.com
         - Click on your app
         - Click on "Keys and Access Tokens" tab
-        - Scroll down the page ... you'll see another section about "Access Tokens"
-        - In the "Token Access" box, click the button that reads "Regenerate my Access Token and Token Secret"
+        - Under "Application Actions"" box, click the button that reads "Regenerate my Access Token and Token Secret"
         - Reload this page
-        - Make sure that in the two places on this page that now say "Access Level" both have "Read and write" after them.
-If they don't, you may need to do "Regenerate my Access Token and Token Secret" until "read-only" becomes "read and write."
-        - Then repeat Step 5
+        - Go back to your spreadsheet and from the "Bot" drop-down menu, pick "Revoke Twitter Authorization"
+        - From the Twitter tab, Get the new Consumer Key and Consumer Secret
+        - In the Spreadsheet tab put in those values
+        - From spreadsheet menu, Bot -> Send Test Tweet
+        - Authorize and LEAVE TAB OPEN
     - If the first line in the log includes the words "Service not authorized" or "expired token":
         - Repeat Step 5